pugjs/pug-loader/README.md

   - Note that you cannot specify any Pug plugins implementing `read` or `resolve` hooks, as those are reserved for the loader
 - `pretty`
 - `root`
-  - Webpack uses its own file resolving mechanism, so while it is functionally equivalent to the Pug option with the same name, it is implemented differently
+  - webpack uses its own file resolving mechanism, so while it is functionally equivalent to the Pug option with the same name, it is implemented differently

 ### Embedded resources